reactive-python/reactpy/docs/source/getting-started.rst

     :lines: 4-5
     :linenos:

-The ``idom.element`` decorator creates an :ref:`Element <Stateful Elements>` constructor whose render function is defined by the `asynchronous function`_ below it.
-To create an :class:`~idom.core.element.Element` instance we call ``Slideshow()`` with the same arguments as its render function.
-The render function of an Element returns a data structure that depicts a user interface, or in more technical terms a Document Object Model (DOM).
-We call this structural representation of the DOM a `Virtual DOM`__ (VDOM)
-- a term familiar to those who work with `ReactJS`_.
+The ``idom.component`` decorator creates a :ref:`Component <Stateful Components>` constructor whose render function is defined by the `asynchronous function`_ below it.
+To create a Component instance we call ``Slideshow()`` with the same arguments as its render function.
+The render function of a Component returns a data structure that depicts a user interface, or in more technical terms a Document Object Model (DOM).
+We call this structural representation of the DOM a `Virtual DOM`__ (VDOM) - a term familiar to those who work with `ReactJS`_.
 In the case of ``Slideshow`` it will return a VDOM representing an image which, when clicked, will change.

 __ https://reactjs.org/docs/faq-internals.html#what-is-the-virtual-dom